Yehan20/Food_Preperation_Time_Prediction_system/README.md

-# Food Preperation Time and Ready Time Prediction System
+# Food Preperation Time Prediction System

-Food ordering system that will use machine learning to predict the time taken for a meal to be ready, users can order different food items.
+Food ordering system that will  predict the time taken for a meal to be ready, users can order different food items. and view food items

-## This is deployed in a Test envirnmoment the deployed envirnoment may not be suitable for Production

 Link to the application: https://food-labs-sos.netlify.app/

 ## Deployment
 - Node Backend - Render